 £26,000 - £32,000 depending on experience

-We are seeking a Programme Officer to join our Ecosystem Assessments and Policy Support Programme to help deliver an exciting and rapidly growing body of work focusing mainly on ecosystem assessments, biodiversity indicators and support for the global biodiversity related conventions.
+We are seeking a Programme Officer to join our National Ecosystem Assessment Initiative to help deliver an exciting and rapidly growing body of work supporting countries undertake national ecosystem assessments, through capacity building, knowledge sharing and networking.

 WCMC attaches great importance to addressing safeguarding and ethical considerations in all activities carried out by its staff, including where partner organisations or individuals are part of the delivery of our work.
 This includes children and vulnerable adults in the community who may be vulnerable to abuse.
 WCMC act with integrity, are transparent and expect applicants to share the same values.